How To Use NBA DFS Projections To Build Better Lineups

 - Pace.
 More possessions means more raw production for everyone in a game.
 A matchup between two fast teams inflates every counting stat on the board, so I nudge toward those games for ceiling.

 - Blowout Risk.
 A double-digit spread is the silent killer of a projection.
 If a game projects to be a blowout, the starters may sit the entire fourth quarter and their minutes evaporate.
-When I want a safe floor, I fade the overs built on full minutes in games that could get out of hand early.
+When I want a safe floor, I fade high-minute projections that assume starters play the whole way in games that could get out of hand before the fourth.

 DraftKings Vs FanDuel: Why The Projections Differ